nearai/near.ai/README.md

 # NEAR.AI Website

-Install dependencies with `npm install`
+Install dependencies with `npm install` and also install CLI for gatsby `sudo npm install -g gatsby-cli`.

 To develop: `gatsby develop`